Since the financial markets went haywire in 2008, corporate managers have been trying to

 or Caterpillar typically use derivative contracts to reduce risk.

-For example, Caterpillar might have contracted with a company in Europe to deliver 100 million
+For example, Caterpillar might have contracted with a company in Europe to deliver equipment worth 100 million

 foreign currency forward or option contract to eliminate the risk of adverse exchange rate